cherryservers/terraform-provider-cherryservers/docs/resources/ip.md

 page_title: "cherryservers_ip Resource - cherryservers"
 subcategory: ""
 description: |-
   Provides a CherryServers IP resource.
-This can be used to create, modify, and delete IP addresses
+This can be used to create, modify, and delete IP addresses.
 ---

 # cherryservers_ip (Resource)

 Provides a CherryServers IP resource.
-This can be used to create, modify, and delete IP addresses
+This can be used to create, modify, and delete IP addresses.

 ## Example Usage